-- group level.
-Misleading or unclear policies can lead to operational and other errors that could potentially threaten the insurer's financial soundness or reputation. - 51.
-Policies are important in the context of a group, as group policies have to describe the allocation of tasks and responsibilities between insurance legal entities and the head of the group.
-The group-wide supervisor should assess group policies, and may need to review the policies for insurance legal entities within the group.
-Other involved supervisors only need to review policies for the group and for the insurance legal entities within their jurisdiction.
-The way in which policies are supervised should vary whether the structure of the group is more centralised or more decentralised.
-In a more centralised group, supervisors should assess how policies are implemented by insurance legal entities within the group, and verify that those insurance legal entities have enough flexibility to deal with their specific environment, risks and challenges.
-In a more decentralised group, supervisors should assess how policies are defined at the insurance legal entity level, and verify that policies set effective reporting lines between insurance legal entities and the head of the group, create a common culture across the group, and align practices amongst insurance legal entities within the group. - 52.
-However, according to the survey responses, although group-wide supervisors usually have access to the policies of the head of the group and to the policies of the entities that operate in their jurisdiction, they rarely receive policies from insurance legal entities located in other jurisdictions, either on a regular basis or upon request. - 53.
-When the group-wide supervisor has difficulty in obtaining a policy from an insurance legal entity outside of its jurisidicion, it should coordinate with the other relevant involved supervisors to obtain the policy in accordance with the confidentiality rules of the concerned jurisdiction.
-Where applicable, supervisory colleges or multilateral meetings can be used to facilitate the exchange of policies between involved supervisors. - 54.
-The group-wide supervisor could also consider requiring the head of the group to regularly review the policies of each insurance legal entity within the group, either by entity or by theme across all entities.
+- 55. However, according to the survey responses, although group-wide supervisors usually have access to the policies of the head of the group and to the policies of the entities that operate in their jurisdiction, they rarely receive policies from insurance legal entities located in other jurisdictions, either on a regular basis or upon request. - 56.
+When the group-wide supervisor has difficulty in obtaining a policy from an insurance legal entity outside of its jurisdiction, it should coordinate with the relevant other involved supervisors to obtain the policy in accordance with the confidentiality rules of the concerned jurisdiction.
+Where applicable, supervisory colleges or multilateral meetings can be used to facilitate the exchange of policies between involved supervisors. - 57.
+The group-wide supervisor could also consider requiring the head of the group to regularly review the policies of insurance legal entities within the group in some manner, such as by entity or by theme, or from a sample basis across all insurance legal entities.
 The supervisor would then verify that the review is planned or has been done, and that the Board has had access to the findings of the review, and where necessary, adopted an action plan to ensure that all policies are properly implemented across the group.